 Wire edge ribbon crafts

 Now coax the gathered wire around the center of the rose, shaping a loose flower.
-Fiddle with the arrangement a bit, until it looks perfect (or perfectly imperfect).
-You can make some folds here and there to mimic petals.
+Fiddle with the arrangement a bit, until it looks perfect (or perfectly imperfect, if you prefer).
+You can make some folds, here and there, to loosely mimic petals.

 DIY ribbon rose

 Then simply stitch the ribbon onto the buckram to hold the rose shape in place.
-Don’t worry about messy stitches – they will get hidden at the end:
+Don’t worry about messy stitches – they can get hidden at the end:

 Ribbon rose sewn in buckram